max-degterev/expressjs-boilerplate/README.md

 # Opitionated ExpressJS Boilerplate

-When you need to start a new NodeJS project, this is a good start.
+A good way to start your NodeJS project.

 ## Usage: